 Your name Email

-Do you own your own business?
-Your age now Yes No Do you have than one bu so how man Age at start siness?
-If y?
-Number
+Do you own Yes No Do you have Number

+your own than one bu

+business? so how many?

+Your age now Age at start up of your

 years first busines S years

-In which sector is your busine ess
+In which sector is your business

-located/what is the nature of f your business?
+located/what is the nature of your business?

 Did you work Did you get At start up Yes No

 before starting any financial

 your business? help from a

 bank or similar Since start Yes No

 investor? up

-ls your Yes Do you have Children Are you
+Is your Yes Do you have Children Are you

 business children?
 If so responsible

 located at No what are their for elder

 home? ages? care?